PCC ANNUAL REPORT FOR THE YEAR ENDED 31 DECEMBER 2018

 Mission and Worship

 The Worship and Mission Committee is a committee of the PCC of St. Peter’s Church.
 Membership over the year has included, the Rev’d Jan Durrans, June Binfield, (current Chair), Christine Denton, Patrick Dunn, Janet Gee, Daniel Monaghan, Pauline Osborne, John Parsons.
+(Sylvia Mills as Church Warden is invited and copied in to agendas and notes).
 An important part of our meetings has been a prayerful approach.